-2) Average capped salary rates as at January 1, 2022 reflects rates paid as at that date and provided by the Administrative Agent.
+2) Average capped salary rates as at January 1, 2023 reflects rates paid as at that date and provided by the Administrative Agent.

-- 3) Average salary rates as at January 1, 2023 reflects rates paid as at that date plus an annual increase of 3.00% for members without a collective agreement in force, i.e. the long-term salary increase assumption under the current actuarial basis.
-No adjustments have been made to salary rates of participating locals. - 4) The average monthly pension amounts shown in the above table include indexation adjustments at January 1.
+Average salary rates as at January 1, 2024 reflects rates paid as at that date plus an annual increase of 3.00% for members without a collective agreement in force, i.e. the long-term salary increase assumption under the current actuarial basis.

+4) The average monthly pension amounts shown in the above table include indexation adjustments at January 1.

-Active Membership Distribution by Age and Years of Credited Service with Average Salary Rate at January 1, 2023
+Active Membership Distribution by Age and Years of Credited Service with Average Salary Rate at January 1, 2024